basho/riak_kv/docs/NextGenREPL.md

   * There is a single actor on each node that manages the full-sync reconciliation workload configured for that node.

   * Each node is configured with the details of a peer node at a remote cluster.
 Each manager is responsible for controlling cluster-wide hashtree exchanges between the local node and the peer node, and to prompt any repairs required across the cluster (not just on this node).
-The information is exchanged between the peers, but that information represents the data across the whole cluster,  Necessary repairs are prompted through the replication queue source-side manager `riak_kv_replrtq_src`.
+The information is exchanged between the peers, but that information represents the data across the whole cluster.
+Necessary repairs are prompted through the replication queue source-side manager `riak_kv_replrtq_src`.

   * Each node is configured with a schedule to determine how frequently this manager will run its reconcile and repair operations.